wojtekmaj/react-pdf/.github/ISSUE_TEMPLATE/Bug_report.md

 **Additional information**

 If applicable, add screenshots (preferably with browser console open) and files you have an issue with to help explain your problem.
-You can also attach a mini-repo which helps reproducing an issue, if you think the context will matter.

 **Environment**